-Joe represents tribes on issues related to various state and federal internet gaming proposals including issues related to daily fantasy sports.
+Joe represents tribes on issues related to various state and federal internet gaming proposals including issues related to sports betting and daily fantasy sports.
 He has focused on helping to ensure that proposed internet gaming legislation protects existing tribal gaming operations and respects tribal sovereignty.

 Joe has worked on several multimillion-dollar tribal gaming development and financing projects.
+His clients include Hard Rock International, which is owned by the Seminole Tribe of Florida.
 Additionally, he helped a number of institutional investors navigate the complexities of federal and tribal law in multimillion-dollar transactions.